-Sarah Helmick is located six miles south of Monmouth off Highway 99W.
+Sarah Helmick is located 6 miles south of Monmouth off Highway 99W.
 The small, shady park is situated along the Luckiamute River.

 Two picnic areas for groups up to 150 people each can be reserved.
-Electricity, water and picnic tables are provided at each site.
-Big leaf maples provide ample shade.
+Electricity, water, and picnic tables are provided at each site.
+Big leaf maples provide plenty of shade.

 You wouldn't guess just by looking, but this a deeply meaningful place.
 Sarah Helmick was the first state park established in Oregon.
-It's 1922 opening is considered the birth date of the Oregon State Parks system.
 Next time you're there, take a moment to thank the memory of Sarah and her family for their gift.